Thursday, May 28, 2009

 Dear Suzie,

 I wish I could sit down with you at this stage in your life…the year of this picture.
 If only I could be with you to teach you some important things about yourself.
-Soon, after Mom dies, you will leave Buffalo and move to Mineral Point with Grandma.
+Soon, after Mom dies, you will leave Buffalo and move to Wisconsin with Grandma.
 It will be a good move, creating some of the happiest years of your childhood.

 As I look back over those years, I realize you will wander through life not really being aware of who you are.
 Not the superficial “who you are”, but the deep-down-inside “who you are.”
 As far as I can remember, no one ever taught you how to live life to its full potential.
 I feel I’ve also failed in this area with your future children.
 I really believe, Suzie, that after all these many years, I’m only now learning "who we are."